How The Amazing Grace Food Pantry Works

-Amazing Grace’s Mobile Food Pantry is another opportunity for you and your family to receive nourishing food the second Thursday of the month.
-Head to the Cross Street AME Zion Church, www.crossstreetamezion.org 440 West St., Middletown, from 10 a.m. to 11am.
+Amazing Grace’s Mobile Food Pantry is another opportunity for you and your family to receive free nourishing foods.
+It is available in Middletown on the second Thursday of every month.
+Head to the Cross Street AME Zion Church at 440 West St., Middletown, from 10 a.m. to 11am.
 You need not be a Middletown resident to receive food.

 Where Does the Food Come From?

-- 45% of the food comes from our own unique Families Feeding Families program .
-Families Feeding Families allows churches, businesses, and families to commit to Amazing Grace to provide specific food items once each month, throughout the year.
+40% of the food comes from our own unique Families Feeding Families program .
+Families Feeding Families allows churches, businesses, and families and individuals to commit to Amazing Grace to provide specific food items once each month, throughout the year.

-- 20% of all of the food at Amazing Grace is provided by greater Middletown community, organized food drives including the annual U.S. Post Office food drive, and large corporate and school food drives.
+20% of all of the food at Amazing Grace is provided by greater Middletown community through individual donations and food drives

-- 35% of the food is purchased through financial contributions, by St. Vincent de Paul, at .16 per pound from The Connecticut Food Bank and local retail / discount stores.
+40% of the food is purchased by St. Vincent de Paul, at .16 per pound from The Connecticut Food Bank.